Overview of Insurance Products

 An umbrella policy provides additional coverage or “excess liability” above the limits of your basic policies.
 Your umbrella insurance can come into play if you are found liable and need to pay damages, or if you are sued and need to pay for your legal defense – even if the result is that you are not found to be responsible.

 An umbrella policy only pays once your basic liability limits have been exhausted or the claim is excluded from the basic liability coverage.
 The claim will be made against you, the policyholder, on behalf of the wronged party.
 Then your insurance company may pay the settlement amount up to the limits of your coverage.
-If the settlement amount exceeds your coverage limits, then an umbrella policy is responsible for paying the remaining amount up to the policy's limit.
+If the settlement amount exceeds your coverage limits, you are responsible for paying the remaining amount out of pocket.